Rising Sun: Artists in an Uncertain America

 Jodi Throckmorton, Originating Curator (PAFA); Juan Omar Rodriguez, Curatorial Fellow (PAFA)

-In conjunction with this exhibition, PAFA will be de-installing its historic art collection from the 19th century Historic Landmark Building, to fully reimagine its re-installation following the conclusion of Rising Sun.
+In conjunction with this exhibition, PAFA is de-installing its historic art collection from the 19th century Historic Landmark Building, to entirely devote the galleries to Rising Sun.

 About the African American Museum in Philadelphia